 It takes some persistence — which I have never achieved — to sail right up to the head of Loch Leven to find yourself at Kinlochleven, hardly the most attractive village on the West Coast although the mountains around about are stunning.
 Apart from scenery, and saying you have done it, there seems not much point in sailing all that way.

-The Ice Factor may look closed up and a bit down at heel in one of the old aluminium plant buildings, but inside you will find not just the 12 metre ice wall which is said to be the largest in the world (amusing video on their website) but an ordinary climbing wall too, a bouldering wall, a café and a bar.
+The Ice Factor may look closed-up and a bit down-at-heel in one of the old aluminium plant buildings, but inside you will find not just the 12-metre ice wall but an ordinary climbing wall too, a bouldering wall, a café and a bar.
 A rather good place for a wet day where you can get climbing instruction too.
-Outside there is an enormous aerial adventure structure which I have not seen in action, again look at the video.
+Outside there is an enormous aerial adventure structure which I have not seen in action, look at the video.
 Too old to try it myself.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE

 The entrance to the Ice Factor

 The village architecture